edthedev/edthedev.github.io/blog/minetest/mods.md

 `i3` rebuilds the inventory panel (`press I`) to add support for many other mods.

+`Signs Lib` causes signt text to display directly on each sign, rather than a separate floating display.
+- Signs are great for labeling things.
+- Essential because new players expect sign text to appear directly on signs.

 `SkinsDB` adds more options for setting player appearance.
 - I haven't given a lot of thought to player appearance.
 - On my small server, this allows us all to not look identical.